elspanishgeek/elspanishgeek.github.io/_tabs/work.md

 **Responsibilities:**
   - Architected, developed, and supported an API-based Django/Python backend with a CI/CD pipeline in AWS, as well as co-designed and co-developed a front-end React app.
-  - Designed a parameterization procedure for cataloguing early and growth stage startups, based on latest entrepreneurial investment research.
+  - Designed a parameterization procedure for cataloging early and growth-stage startups, based on latest entrepreneurial investment research.
   - Developed a machine learning platform implementing several statistical techniques in TensorFlow.

 **Highlights:**